FredHutch/diy-cromwell-server/README.md

 3. Tailor your `cromUserConfig.txt` file to be specific to your various directories and resources (see notes in the version of the file in this repo).

 > Note:  For this server, you will want multiple cores to allow it to multi-task.
 Memory is less important when you use an external database.
-If you notice issues, the particular resource request for the server job itself might be a good place to start adjusting, in conjunction with some guidance from SciComp or the Slack [Question and Answer channel](https://fhbig.slack.com/archives/CD3HGJHJT) folks.
+If you notice issues, the particular resource request for the server job itself might be a good place to start adjusting, in conjunction with some guidance from peers if you post in the FH-Data Slack [#workflow-managers](https://fhdata.slack.com/archives/CJFP1NYSZ) channel.

 4. Kick off your Cromwell server:
-> Note:  for version 1.2 and later, this script, `cromwell.sh` includes the version name in it, such as `cromwellv1.2.sh`.

 ```
-## You'll want to put `cromwell.sh` somewhere handy for future use, we suggest:
+## You'll want to put `cromwell.sh` somewhere handy for future use (and very occasionally you might need to update it), we suggest:
 cp ./diy-cromwell-server/cromwell.sh .
 chmod +x cromwell.sh